OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/nodejs/Readme.md

     ```bash
     npm start
     ```
+- Install modules & Run the NodeJS Server
+  - Server will run on PORT: 3978
+  - Open a terminal and navigate to project root directory

+    ```bash
+    npm run server
+    ```
+- This command is equivalent to: npm install > npm start

-1) Setup Manifest for Teams
+- Setup Manifest for Teams
 4) **This step is specific to Teams.**

    -  Edit the `manifest.json` in the `appPackage` folder and replace the following details: